rage/programming-23/data/part-5/1-more-lists.md

 <programming-exercise name='Number of matching elements' tmcname='part05-02_number_of_elements'>

-Please write a function named `count_matching_elements(my_matrix: list, element: int)` which takes a two-dimensional array of integers and a single integer value as its arguments.
+Please write a function named `count_matching_elements(my_matrix: list, element: int)`, which takes a two-dimensional array of integers and a single integer value as its arguments.
 The function then counts how many elements within the matrix match the argument value.

 An example of how the function should work: